 Deferred tax retains the ‘timing difference’ concept from FRS 15 under old UK GAAP, but its application is extended from profit before tax to ‘comprehensive income’, which includes profit before tax plus other gains and losses recognised outside the income statement.
 These may include revaluation gains on property treated under the revaluation model.
 FRS 102 requires deferred tax to be recognised on such gains even where there is not a binding contract to sell the property.

-Another key difference is that deferred tax must also now be recognised on fair value adjustments arising out of a business combination (where the acquirer obtains control of another business).
+Deferred tax must also be recognised on fair value adjustments arising out of a business combination (where the acquirer obtains control of another business).
+This is sometimes referred to as a ‘timing difference plus’ approach.
 See the FRS 102 ― specific deferred tax issues guidance note for further information.

 A company must recognise a current tax liability in its financial statements for tax payable on taxable profit (ie corporation tax) for the current and past periods.
 If the tax paid for those periods exceeds the amount payable, the excess amount paid is shown as a current tax asset, as the overpayment gives rise to a repayment from HMRC.
 Alternatively, a reallocation to another accounting period could be agreed between the company and HMRC.

 If a company has a tax loss that can be carried back to recover tax paid in an earlier period, a current tax asset is recognised for the benefit of that tax loss (ie the repayment due from HMRC).